 As previously described, the application site is situated adjacent to the Kildare-Wicklow border, north-west of the N81 national road.
 The site is in close proximity to the towns of Blessington and Naas.
-The site is also well positioned to serve the greater Dublin area and its location in a regional context has continued influence on the economic activity of the area.
+The site is also well positioned to serve the aggregate needs of the greater Dublin area through an extension of its extraction area, and its location in a regional context has continued influence on the economic activity of the area.
 Public transport linkages and the N81 road provide vital compact connections and strengthen the area's status as a centre for economic investment and activity, and as a commuter zone.
 Using the N81 road, Dublin city centre is approximately 50 minutes away by car, while Blessington can be reached in less than 5 minutes.
 Naas is approximately a 20 minute drive using the R410 road.
 Such ease of access increases the attractiveness of the site as a source of high value aggregate to meet the demands of the region.
-The ease of access also makes the area an ideal location for commuters.
+An extension of extraction area is required to meet this demand.
+The ease of access also makes the area an ideal location for commuters, but it is accepted that the Applicant provides substantial local employment both directly and indirectly.